 5 remote work communication challenges and how to fix them

+A strong strategy to support remote teams can mitigate communication roadblocks.
 Explore five common remote work communication challenges and how organizations can solve them through technology upgrades, end-user training and company culture shifts.

 1. Miscommunication

-One communication challenge is employees aren't all located in the same space, like the office.
+One communication challenge is that employees aren't all located in the same space, like the office.
 They can't swing by someone's desk to ask a question or pop into a collaboration space for an ad hoc meeting.
-As a result, many organizations have deployed a plethora of cloud-based unified communications (UC) and collaboration tools to address different communication needs for remote workers.

-But too many tools can lead to miscommunication.
+Too many tools can lead to miscommunication.
 Text-based communications, like email and chat, can make it difficult to convey tone.
 Even video conferencing doesn't fully replace the effectiveness of in-person, face-to-face communication.

-2. Insufficient technology and infrastructure
+2. Technology and infrastructure gaps

 Technology challenges, whether from the underlying network or end-user devices, can hamstring remote work communications.
 If the technology isn't working properly, employees can't communicate.
 Insufficient technology problems include the following:

-• Interoperability issues.
+- Interoperability issues.
 Organizations may deploy multiple communication tools for internal and external communication.
 For external communication, in particular, employees may bounce around different apps due to a lack of interoperability with their organization's chosen apps.
 Organizations can use a third-party interoperability service to connect to external platforms.
 UC vendors are also offering more support for interoperability, but users may find only basic features, like chat and calling, are available.

 3. Poor-quality meetings

-• Network issues.
+- Network issues.
 If a video meeting is held on a weak Wi-Fi connection or there isn't enough bandwidth to support multiple users on video, users may experience frozen or jittery video and audio.
 IT teams must ensure that the network can support the bandwidth requirements for video meetings.

-• Audio and video issues.
+- Audio and video issues.
 Video attendees must be seen and heard clearly for a meeting to be effective.
 Jittery video, for example, makes it difficult for participants to read nonverbal cues.
 While a meeting can continue without video, the experience is diminished.
 Issues with audio, on the other hand, can completely disrupt a meeting if no one can hear or understand each other.
 IT teams can minimize audio and video issues by ensuring enough bandwidth to support video calls, as well as enabling video meeting features that support high-quality audio and video, like background noise suppression.
 End users can also support audio and video quality by upgrading their home networks and testing the quality of their cameras and microphones.

 4. Siloed employees and departments

-Organizations can address communication silos by using engagement tools built into their collaboration platforms, such as ice-breaker or happy-hour apps, to foster connections between remote employees and encourage camaraderie.
+Organizations can also address communication silos by using engagement tools built into their collaboration platforms, such as ice-breaker or happy-hour apps, to foster connections between remote employees and encourage camaraderie.

 5. Lack of proper training

 With proper training, employees have a better understanding of how and when to use their communication tools.
-Training should include not only best practices for communication tools and where they fit in remote workflows, but also how they can be used for informal, social communications.
+Training should include not only best practices for communication tools and where they fit in remote workflows, but also how they can be used for informal, social communication.

 Training should also focus on changing behaviors to better support remote work communication.
-Remote work tends to be more asynchronous than in-person work as employees are often geographically dispersed and may be working from different time zones.
+Remote work tends to be more asynchronous than in-person work, as employees are often geographically dispersed and may be working from different time zones.

 Adopting models that support the asynchronous nature of remote work can help mitigate remote work communication challenges.
 Employees learn the types of communications that benefit from being real-time, like a brainstorming session for a project, and what can be communicated asynchronously, like a quick project update.